raspberrypilearning/hello-world-simplified/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-This code sets the `world` variable to contain the text '🌍🌎🌏' (the three different world emoji):
+This code sets the `world` variable to contain the text '🌍🌎🌏' (the three different world emojis):

 --- code ---
 ---